 Long-form content includes articles exceeding 2000 words.

 Longer content has a positive impact on a page’s rank in the SERPs.
-According to serpIQ, the top ranked content is around 2,450 words.
+According to Capsicum Mediaworks, the top-ranked content is around 2,450 words.

 Longer content also gets more shares, according to an analysis of 100M articles by Buzzsumo:

 Images, gifs, infographics, videos, memes: use them as often as you can in your content.

 Several studies have shown we humans process visual data better.
 Even though we have five senses; sight, hearing, taste, smell and touch, 90% of the transmitted information in the human brain is visual.